tony-waters/tony-waters.github.io/_posts/2026-04-03-rest2-the-other-layers.md

 - replacing setters with behaviour
 - making the domain responsible for its own consistency

-That answered:

-> where should business logic live?

-But it raises another question:

-> if the domain enforces the rules, what is the role of the Application layer?
+This article focuses on the Application layer.
+In the [sample application]() the Application Layer sits between the Controller and the Domain/Repository layer.

-This article focuses on the Application layer, and in particular how it coordinates **commands and queries**.
+and in particular how it coordinates **commands and queries**.

 ---